-Appendix A. Ineligible expenditure
+Appendix B. Ineligible expenditure

-This section provides guidance on what we consider ineligible expenditure.
+This section provides guidance on what we consider ineligible expenditure for this grant opportunity.

-The Program Delegate may impose limitations or exclude expenditure, or further include some ineligible expenditure listed in these guidelines in a grant agreement or otherwise by notice to you.
+The Program Delegate may impose additional limitations or exclude other types of expenditure, in addition to the ineligible expenditure listed in these guidelines in a grant agreement or by notice to you.